 Updated May 2018

-- When you book tickets at St David’s Hall and New Theatre, you provide us with some basic personal information in order for us to process your booking.
+- When you book tickets at St David’s Hall, you provide us with some basic personal information in order for us to process your booking.

 - The personal information you provide to us to process your booking is held by us in order to (a) process and record your payment and (b) to notify you if anything changes in relation to your booking – for example the performance is cancelled.
 We will only share this information with your bank in order to process payment, or with anyone else if required to do so by law.

-- At the time of your booking we will also ask you if you wish to receive information about forthcoming productions and events at the New Theatre/St David’s Hall.
+- At the time of your booking we will also ask you if you wish to receive information about forthcoming productions and events at St David’s Hall.
 If you provide your consent, then we will occasionally contact you with this information.
-We will not share your details with anyone beyond the New Theatre/St David’s Hall for marketing purposes, nor will we pass your information onto third parties except to facilitate our mailing to you.

 - Cardiff Council is registered with the Information Commissioners Office, no. Z5832396.